vasu31dev/playwright-ts/README.md

 }
 ```

-- We use a closure to declare the Locator because the page object is initialized during runtime.
-If we call the function directly, it may return null due to the page object not being initialized yet.
-By using a closure, we ensure that we're accessing the page object only after it has been properly initialized.

-- For XPath or CSS selectors, we can directly use a string instead of a closure, as these selectors do not involve the page object.
-This approach allows us to define selectors in a straightforward manner without worrying about the page object's initialization state.

-- We are calling the locator function instead of using a constant locator as the page object is initialized during runtime only.

 In this example, the `LoginPage` represents a login page in the application.
 It has methods to navigate to the page, perform a login action, and check if the login was successful.

 Refer [LocatorUtils](#locatorutils) section for more info on locators.